joyceeexinyiwang/SCSThesis/ProgressLog.md

 - read DNA book

 Curious:
-> when the news cycle around Jamal Khashoggi dies down, who is still talking about it, and how are they talking about it?
+> when the news cycle around an event dies down, who is still talking about it, and how are they talking about it?
 > read papers (existing knowledge!!)

+- stats classes to take?

 ---

-### Fri 11/9/2018

-### Thu 11/8/2018
-**put some numbers behind the observations.**
-To assess the opinion strength of the message you could use these indicators
+To assess the **opinion strength** of the message you could use these indicators
 a) use of emotional words
 b) use of bold letters
 c) use of capitals